funwithflutter/fun-with-flutter-blog/content/posts/provider-with-statenotifier.md

 * We're adding the `LocatorMixin`
 * We're overriding the `state` setter so that we can save the value to local storage every time the state change
 * We're using the read method (from the `LocatorMixin`) to access the `ILocalStorage` dependency and calling `saveInt`.

+That's that.
+As you can see it's easy to access other dependencies in our `StateNotifier` when using `Provider`.

+## What's next?

+Using `Provider` and `StateNotifier`  is a quick and easy way to create and expose state in our Flutter applications.
+Not only that, but seeing as `StateNotifier`is not dependent on Flutter we can use our state classes for other projects as well, for example CLI apps or AngularDart.

+Instead of just passing around `int` values we can create more complicated state management using Sealed classes.
+Future tutorials will cover this in more detail.